Shaostoul/Project_Universe_Documentation/Project_Universe/crafting/materials/plastics/ABS.md

-ABS is a robust, heat-resistant, and slightly flexible filament commonly used for industrial and engineering applications.
+ABS (Acrylonitrile Butadiene Styrene) is a robust, heat-resistant, and slightly flexible filament commonly used for industrial and engineering applications.
 Known for its strength and durability, ABS is well-suited to functional parts but requires a heated bed and an enclosed environment to reduce warping during printing.

 - **Properties**: Strong, impact-resistant, durable, heat-resistant.
 - **Best For**: Mechanical parts, automotive components, enclosures, and parts requiring high impact resistance.